-What is the eponymous Final Problem Sherlock will be facing on 15th January?
+What is the eponymous Final Problem Sherlock will be facing?
 And is it really as conclusive as it sounds?

 As Sherlock Holmes fans will know, The Final Problem is the name of the original Sir Arthur Conan Doyle short story in which Holmes apparently meets his end, plunging from the top of the Reichenbach Falls in the clutches of his arch enemy Moriarty.

 Of course, we now know that the detective wasn’t killed after all – and we also know that Benedict Cumberbatch’s version of the fall has been done, back at the end of series two.

 So the Final problem that we see in January is at least unlikely to include that part.